cratermoon/cratermoon/README.md

 ##### Lead Software Engineer, Janrain, Inc, Portland, OR, 07/12 to 04/15

-> Social login platform built on a variety of technoligies and deployed wholly on AWS
+> Social login platform built on a variety of technologies and deployed wholly on AWS

 * Migrated Java Spring application persistence layer from Amazon SimpleDB to redis
 * Raised  uptime of key component to five 9s